120-cell/osu-standard-to-mania-converter/README.md

 A python script that generates osu mania maps from standard maps.
 The mania maps cycle continuously throught the lanes.
 Hitcircles can either be turned into normal mania notes or into short holds of a set length.

 ## Configuration
-The first few lines of the script can be changed to configure
+The first few lines of the script can be changed to configure the following options:
 - mania key count
   - default: 4
 - length in beats of the holds that hit circles get turned into